awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-launch-template.md

    1. To enable your Elastic Load Balancing \(`ELB`\) health checks, for **Health checks**, choose **ELB** under **Health check type**\.
 These health checks are optional when you enable load balancing\.

    1. Under **Health check grace period**, enter the amount of time until Amazon EC2 Auto Scaling checks the Elastic Load Balancing health status of an instance after it enters the `InService` state\.
-For more information, see [Health check grace period](ec2-auto-scaling-health-checks.md#health-check-grace-period)\.
+For more information, see [Set the health check grace period for an Auto Scaling group](health-check-grace-period.md)\.

    1. Under **Additional settings**, **Monitoring**, choose whether to enable CloudWatch group metrics collection\.
 These metrics provide measurements that can be indicators of a potential issue, such as number of terminating instances or number of pending instances\.
 For more information, see [Monitor CloudWatch metrics for your Auto Scaling groups and instances](ec2-auto-scaling-cloudwatch-monitoring.md)\.